 What Compensation Are You Entitled to Following Your New Orleans, LA Semi-Truck Accident?

 As with any vehicle accident where the other driver was at fault, following a semi-truck accident you are entitled to receive medical expense reimbursement for any injuries related to the accident.
 This includes current and future medical expenses, including doctor visits, surgical costs, hospital expenses, prescription drug costs, and any necessary rehabilitative services.
 If your semi-truck accident prevents you from returning to work, you are entitled to lost wages.
 You could be entitled to lost future wages if you will not be able to return to work for a significant period of time.

 Medical expenses and lost wages are known as special compensatory damages as the amounts are quantifiable, are unique to the victim, and can vary significantly.
 The goal of special damages is to make you “whole” again—to the extent possible.
 General damages are much more difficult to quantify and include mental anguish, pain and suffering, and loss of companionship.
 Pain and suffering can cover limitations on your activities, depression, physical disfigurement, pain, and even the potential shortening of your life.
 Punitive damages are awarded when the behavior of the defendant is malicious, willful, or particularly reprehensible.

-How Can New Orleans Legal, LLC Help After Your Semi-Truck Accident?
+How Can New Orleans Legal, LLC Help After Your Semi-Truck Accident Caused by Negligence?

 New Orleans Legal, LLC can not only help you determine the cause of your semi-truck accident, but we can also help you through the aftermath with compassion and experience.
 We understand that this accident may have changed your life—possibly forever.
 We will help you find the medical treatments you need while working to get you the financial help you deserve.
 Contact New Orleans Legal, LLC today!